kubevirt/containerized-data-importer/README.md

 This project is designed with Kubevirt in mind and provides a declarative method of importing VM images into a Kuberenetes cluster.
 Through this behavior, cluster administrators can build an abstract registry of template images (referred to as "Golden Images" for their role as templates for image clones).

-For an in depth look at the system, see the [Design](/doc/design.md#design) documentation.
+For an in depth look at the system and workflow, see the [Design](/doc/design.md#design) documentation.

 ### Data Formatting